espruino/EspruinoDocs/info/Troubleshooting.md

 ### My board doesn't seem to be recognized by my computer

+#### On the Espruino Board

 Hold down the RST button.
 Do the blue and red lights glow dimly?
 If not, there's a problem with your USB cable as power isn't getting to Espruino.

 Hold down BTN1, and then press and release RST while keeping BTN1 held.
 The Blue and Red LEDs should now light brightly for a fraction of a second, and the Blue LED should be pulsing.
 If not, there is some issue with USB.
 Try another USB cable (it's surprising how often this is at fault) and if that doesn't work, see the next troubleshooting headings.

+#### On other boards

+If you've bought a different board, it won't come pre-installed with Espruino.
+You'll have to go to the [[Download]] page and follow the instructions there in order to flash the correct software onto it.

 ### My board doesn't appear as a USB Serial port in Windows XP / Windows 8.1